-As the aim of a plant we choose maximization of the total yield of seeds over a lifespan as the fitness measure.
+We choose the maximisation of the expected total yield of seeds over a lifespan as the fitness measure.
 Thus:

-A plant can achieve this aim choosing the appropriate sprouting time $t_0$ and controls $v$ and $v_1$ defined on $[t_0,T]$.
+A plant can maximise fitness by choosing an appropriate germination time, $t_0$, and controls $v$ and $v_1$ defined on $[t_0,T]$.

-We assume that the functions in the right hand side of equations \eqref{FreiFotModell} are smooth enough to guarantee existence and uniqueness of solutions of \eqref{FreiFotModell}.
-Also we assume that the system \eqref{FreiFotModell} is forward complete, that is, for all initial conditions and all admissible controls the solutions of \eqref{FreiFotModell} exists for all time.
-From the biological viewpoint it means that it is impossible to achieve endless yields over a finite amount of time, which in turn ensures that the solution of the problem \eqref{FreiFotModell}, \eqref{AnfangsBedingungen}, \eqref{Ziel} exists.
+We assume that the functions on the right-hand side of equations \eqref{FreiFotModell} are smooth enough to guarantee the existence and uniqueness of solutions for \eqref{FreiFotModell}.
+We also assume that the system \eqref{FreiFotModell} is forward complete, i.e. for all initial conditions and all admissible controls, the solution of \eqref{FreiFotModell} exists for all time.
+From the biological viewpoint this means that it is impossible to achieve endless yields over a finite amount of time, which in turn ensures that the solution to the problem \eqref{FreiFotModell}, \eqref{AnfangsBedingungen}, \eqref{Ziel} exists.